mslafrenie/RLS-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Carleton University | Housing and Residence Life
+- name: Housing and Residence Life Services
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Sali Lafrenie | Returning Residence Fellow | Carleton Univeristy | Independent Research Project

-Interests:
+Goals:
 - Identifying and defining perfectionism in our lives
 - Highlighting resources and strategies for managing perfectionism
 - Creating a space for reflection